jarydo/resume-gpt/README.md

 a downloadable cover and resume.
 This is not meant to be submitted as is - but it is a great starting point.

-NOTE: A GPT-3.5 API subscription is required.
+NOTE: A OpenAI GPT-3.5 subscription is required.

 ## How to Run